As people, we’re constantly comparing and judging ourselves, others, and what we find important in life.

 Why is critical thinking important in value judgments?

-Critical thinking is important in value judgments since we use it to examine and assess facts in order to form a logical, clearheaded sentiment that’s based on facts and verifiable information.
+Critical thinking is essential in value judgments since we use it to examine and assess facts to form a logical, clearheaded sentiment that’s based on facts and verifiable information.

 We use said skill to engage in problem-solving behavior and to make well-thought-out decisions.
 It’s indispensable to separate the truth from the lies.